Lizzo breaks silence on sexual harassment claims from former dancers

 She concludes: “I’m hurt but I will not let the good work I’ve done in the world be overshadowed by this.
 I want to thank everyone who has reached out in support to lift me up during this difficult time.”

-After news of the lawsuit became public, several other previous collaborators with the “About Damn Time” have claimed to have had negative experiences while working together.
+After news of the lawsuit became public, several other previous collaborators with the singer have claimed to have had negative experiences while working together.

 Lizzo’s former creative director, Quinn Wilson, “echoed” the words of the accusers in an Instagram story, while the filmmaker Sophia Nahli Allison described the singer as “arrogant, unkind and cruel”.